 Since induction is still a moderately new technology, an induction cooktop will cost more than the equivalent measured conventional cooktop.

 You should utilize magnetic cookware, or the induction process won’t work accurately, and your food won’t prepare.
-For a few, this may require investing in cookware just as the induction cooktop.
+For a few, this may require investing in cookware just like the induction cooktop.

 This is not a con; however, induction is much quicker if you are utilized to a conventional electric cooktop.
 Ensure you cut your vegetables before turning up the burner because it will be up to temperature in a matter of seconds!